The Best States to Live In for Young Adults: Top U.S. Places to Thrive

 Affordable housing

 Young people are often on limited budgets, so housing costs are key.
 Arkansas has the lowest average monthly rent for a one-bedroom apartment, at $548.
+Huntsville, Alabama, is also considered an affordable place for young people, offering low housing costs and overall affordability compared to other major metro areas.
 If you choose to live in Washington, DC, you’ll pay nearly three times as much on average.

 Available housing

 Then there’s the matter of whether housing is available.
-Young people just getting started in life probably aren’t in a position to buy a house at this point – but they still need a place to live.
+Young people just starting in life probably aren’t able to buy a house at this point, but they still need a place to live.

-As a percentage, residential rentals are more than six times as available in Alabama as they are in Maine.
+As a percentage, residential rentals are more than six times as available in Alabama as in Maine.
+In a town, rental availability can differ significantly from that in a major city, often offering a different balance of affordability and community atmosphere.

 In-state public tuition

-Young people pursuing a college degree may be interested to know that Wyoming has the lowest in-state, 4-year-public-college tuition in the country.
+Young people pursuing a college degree may be interested to know that Wyoming has the country’s lowest in-state, four-year public college tuition.

 Related: Retirement Savings: How Much You Should Have at 25, 30, 40, 50 and 65